thelgis/geo-dsl/README.md

 ## Features & Contributing

-As explained above the initial purpose of this repository is not to create a complete DSL for geo-spacial queries, but to demonstrate how such a DSL would look like.
+As explained above the initial purpose of this repository is not to create a complete DSL for geo-spatial queries, but to demonstrate how such a DSL would look like.
 Nevertheless, feel free to contribute to enhance the demonstrated functionality.
 If the project ever reaches a very mature state it could be officially released.